 Beyond the first lockdown LAs' role in supporting ECEC access seemed to go back to 'normal', although considerable resources were devoted to providing information and reassurance about settings' COVID compliance, including whistleblowing schemes if parents had concerns about a provider's infection control measures.
 The LA survey also explored whether messaging about COVID was tailored to local circumstances or relied more heavily on national sources.
-Analysis of the SCEYP data shows that, for school-based settings, there was a smaller decrease in booked hours between 2019 and 2021 in LAs reporting a more bespoke approach to messaging, compared to LAs relying primarily on national sources, suggesting that local messaging may have helped to support attendance in school-based settings.
+Analysis of the SCEYP data shows that, for school-based settings, there was a smaller decrease in booked hours between 2019 and 2021 in LAs reporting a more bespoke approach to messaging may have helped to support attendance in school-based settings.
 However, there was little difference in the change in average weekly booked hours based on the type of messaging adopted for other provider types.

-All LAs in the case studies reported that supporting take-up among disadvantaged children, through programmes such as Golden Tickets and Parent Champions21, became a key priority.
+All LAs in the case studies reported that supporting take-up among disadvantaged children, through programmes such as Golden Tickets and Parent Champions, became a key priority.
 A more intensive and targeted approach was reported to support ECEC participation among vulnerable children.